timeddilation/connectapi.dag/README.md

 history of DAG executions, plot them, re-run them, and provide other administration features.
 This shiny app may be ran locally, in workbench, or as a deployed app on Posit Connect.

+Currently, tasks in a DAG cannot be run concurrently, even when it should be possible to be running multiple tasks at the same time.
+This is a major optimization that can be made, but requires a lot of thought and planning to execute correctly and give the user proper control of that behavior.
+When this tool becomes more mature, this kind of feature will be added.